tweag/jupyenv/README.md

 }).env
 ```

-Kernels must be derivations containing a `kernel.json` file following the
+Kernels must be derivations containing a `kernel.json` file in the JupyterLab
-JupyterLab format.
+format.
 Examples can be found in the [kernels](kernels) folder.

-A custom JupyterLab app that contains a set of extensions can be generated
+The custom JupyterLab app that contains a set of extensions can be generated in
-using the `generate-directory.sh` script:
+`./jupyterlab` with the `generate-directory.sh` script:

 ``` bash
 $ ./generate-directory.sh [EXTENSIONS]
 $ ./generate-directory.sh jupyterlab-ihaskell jupyterlab_bokeh
 ```

-The custom Jupyterlab app will be build by default into the ./jupyterlab
-directory, that can then be passed to the jupyterWith function.
-Running
-`nix-shell` will generate the environment and start JupyterLab.
+Running `nix-shell` will generate the environment and start JupyterLab.

 ## Generating the directory with Nix